ZAR

 Photographic safaris in Botswana can be arranged by road, water or even air

-In many ways, a Chobe safari is perfect for solo travellers.
-Set entertainment – from boat cruises to the thrill of game drives – is part of the experience, and as any safari regular can attest, if you do both daily activities and all meals, there isn’t actually all that much down time!
-Lodges often have lounges full of private nooks, expansive decks and daybeds for dreaming and reading on.
-Some have libraries and an excellent selection of books on the area; some provide newspapers.
+Lodges often have lounges full of private nooks, expansive decks, and daybeds for dreaming and reading.
+Some have libraries, and an excellent selection of books on the area, and some even provide newspapers.
 Should a little bit of privacy be welcome, private dining or breakfast in your room are options at the better lodges.

 Boat cruises are a great excursion for solo travellers